-The highlight of this mid-sized prefectural antenna shop is probably their big selection of Miyagi-ken sake - some fifty or sixty varieties on sale in the first-floor liquor area.
-You can also find fresh fish and seafood in season, cheese and dairy products, Sendai beef and Hitomebori and Sasanishiki varieties of rice.
+A wide selection of Myagi-ken sake - some fifty or sixty varieties - is one of the main attractions of of this Miyagi-ken prefectural antenna shop.
+You'll also find Sendai beef and beef tongue products, fresh fish and seafood in season, cheese and dairy products, and a couple of rice varieties called Hitomebori and Sasanishiki.
 Soft ice cream can be purchased from a dedicated window in front of the shop.

-Popular packaged foods include pouches of tongue curry and tongue stew and various sembei crackers and sweets.
-Kokeshi dolls and Ogatsusuzuri inkstones are among the regional handicrafts on sale.
+Popular packaged foods include pouches of tongue curry and tongue stew, canned mackerel and other fish, and various sembei crackers and sweets.
+Kokeshi dolls and Ogatsusuzuri inkstones are typical of the regional handicrafts on sale.
 Upstairs on the second floor is an all-day cafe-style restaurant called Date no Gyutan that specializes in beef tongue dishes, and next to it is a tourist-information counter.

 This book will introduce you to more than twenty of Japan's favorite specialty foods that are less well known abroad, along with a guide to the best places in Tokyo to try them and expert tips on what to order.
 From Bento.com.